Take your career to the next level through this NMC and HCPC-accredited course.

 Before applying for this course, it is essential that students must have:

-- HCPC registrants must have secured a Designated Prescribing Practitioner (DPP) with relevant experience and qualifications in the clinical specialist field they have chosen to study, and who fulfils the HCPC requirements for practice educators.
+- HCPC registrants must have secured a Designated Prescribing Practitioner (DPP) with relevant experience and qualifications in the clinical specialist field you have chosen to study

 Progression through this award will enable practitioners to link learning to their revalidation and online portfolio of CPD, demonstrating evidence of professional development in safe prescribing practices.